gabelivan/wp-asset-clean-up/readme.txt

 - There could be a conflict between plugins or your theme and something is interfering with the script that is retrieving the assets

 - You are loading the WordPress Dashboard through HTTPS, but you are forcing the front-end to load via HTTP.
+Although WP Asset CleanUp auto-corrects the retrieval URL (e.g. if you're logged in the Dashboard securely via HTTPS, it will attempt to fetch the assets through HTTPS too), there could be cases where another plugin or .htaccess forces a HTTP connection only for the public view.
+Due to Same Origin Policy (read more here: https://developer.mozilla.org/En/Same_origin_policy_for_JavaScript), you can't make plain HTTP AJAX calls from HTTPS connections.
+If that's the case, try to enable "WP Remote POST" as a retrieval method in the plugin's settings if you want to manage the assets in the Dashboard.

 In this case, it's advisable to enable "Manage in the Front-end?" in "Settings" of "WP Asset CleanUp", thus making the list to show at the bottom of the posts, pages and front-page only for the logged in users with admin privileges.

 Although I've written the code to ensure maximum compatibility, there are factors which are not up to the quality of the plugin that could interfere with it.
 In case the assets are not loading for you, please write me on the forum and I will be happy to assist you!

-= In some pages, I do not see styles and scripts in the "WP Asset CleanUp" List =

-If that's the case, you might have other functions or plugins (e.g. Plugin Organizer) that are loading prior to WP Asset CleanUp.

-Note that Plugin Organizer has a file that is in "mu-plugins" which will load prior to any plugin you have in "plugins", thus, if you have disabled specific plugins through "Plugin Organizer" in some pages, their assets will obviously not show in the assets list as they are not loaded at all in the first place.

 = I do not know or I'm not sure which assets to unload on my pages.
 What should I do? =